Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 For ISOs, one strategy is to run tax projections toward the end of the year and exercise only enough options to stay below the threshold that triggers the alternative minimum tax (AMT).
 As background, AMT is triggered when the fair market value of exercised shares exceeds the ISO strike price, so it then counts as income for AMT calculation purposes.
 If your AMT exceeds your standard tax calculation in a given year, you will pay additional taxes that year but receive an AMT credit as well.
 You get to use this credit in future years where your standard tax exceeds your AMT.

 The option holder could repeat this process each year, executing only enough options to optimize their finances based on the combination of the amount of liquidity they have, minimization of AMT, and the probability and magnitude of an expected liquidity event.
+The option-holder essentially ends up with a laddered holding period with this strategy.
+Over time the option-holder can end up diversified between the most likely outcomes: a liquidity event with a QSBS exclusion, a liquidity event without a QSBS exclusions, no liquidity event with money wasted exercising options, and no liquidity event with options unexercised.

 Given the benefits of QSBS, option holders should carefully evaluate the advantages and disadvantages of exercising their options early to start the 5-year holding period as soon as possible.